Farid-Cury/Predicting-metabolically-active-disease-in-aggressive-B-cell-lymphomas/README.md

 # Predicting Metabolically Active Disease in Aggressive B-Cell Lymphomas
 ### 📖Overview
-This repository contains the code and resources used in a pilot study to develop predictive models for metabolically active disease in aggressive B-cell lymphomas (ABCL).
+This repository contains the code and resources used in a study to develop predictive models for metabolically active disease in aggressive B-cell lymphomas (ABCL).
 The study integrates clinical-laboratory data and radiomic features extracted from baseline 18F-FDG PET scans.
 The analysis pipeline involves exploratory data analysis (EDA), feature selection, and machine learning workflows to evaluate the predictive potential of these features.
+Prediction of 2-year overall survival was also assessed using similar modeling strategies.

-**Radiomic Features**: Five semantic and sixteen texture-based features were extracted using the FIJI software.
+**Radiomic Features**: 112 IBSI-compliant radiomic features were extracted using the LIFEx software.

 **Objective**: To explore various combinations of features and model architectures to predict disease activity.